[Updated on 22nd July new resources & ideas by Adam Mathew]

 This is tricky with a PDF, but easy when your newsletter is web-based.

-Start implementing some of these tips and chances are, your community will become an lot more engaged in your school newsletter.
+Start implementing some of these tips and chances are, your community will become a lot more engaged in your school newsletter.

-But to understand what’s actually working for you school, you’ll need a way of tracking how many views your newsletters are getting.
+But to understand what’s actually working for your school, you’ll need a way of tracking how many views your newsletters are getting.